Can Periodontal Disease Affect Other Areas of My Health?

 Millions of people have gum disease, making it one of the most prevalent health concerns affecting Americans today.
 To help reduce your risk of gum disease, our team at Premier Periodontics recommends scheduling routine dental exams to screen for the condition on a periodic basis.
 It’s also wise to brush and floss your teeth thoroughly each day and seek expert periodontal treatment as soon as possible if you’re diagnosed with gum disease.

 Avoid the dangers of untreated gum disease

 Gum disease may be common, but you can help protect your smile and general health from its effects with professional care.
-If you have bleeding gums, bad breath, gum recession, or other symptoms of gum disease, we encourage you to schedule a visit with a specialist at one of our Premier Periodontics locations in Bellevue, Kent, Everett, Kirkland, Olympia, Redmond, or Mercer Island, WA.
+If you have bleeding gums, bad breath, gum recession, or other symptoms of gum disease, we encourage you to schedule a visit with a specialist at one of our Premier Periodontics locations in Bellevue, Everett, Kirkland, Olympia, Redmond, or Mercer Island, WA.
 Identifying and treating periodontal infections early on is key in minimizing the long-term risks gum disease may pose to your overall health and wellness.